Microsoft Licensing

 ROI uncertainty is your strongest negotiation lever.
 Microsoft needs Copilot adoption numbers; you need financial justification before committing.
 This asymmetry creates negotiation opportunities that disappear once you sign.

-- Free or discounted pilot: Demand 3–6 months at 50 % off or no charge for 200–500 users.
+Request 3 to 6 months at 50% off or no charge for 200 to 500 users.
 If Microsoft is confident in Copilot's ROI, they should be willing to prove it at their expense.
+Frame it as: "We need data to build an internal business case.
+A successful pilot converts to a larger deal."
+This is a standard negotiation outcome for mid-to-large enterprises.

-- Multi-year price lock: Secure the per-user rate for 3 years.
-Microsoft has not committed to keeping Copilot at $30 — lock in protection now against future price increases.
+Lock in the per-user rate for 3 years.
+Microsoft has not committed to keeping Copilot at $30 indefinitely.
+Price lock protection now guards against future increases.
+See negotiating Copilot pricing.

-- Training and adoption funding: If Microsoft will not reduce the per-user price, demand free training sessions, dedicated adoption specialists, and change management support.
+If Microsoft will not reduce the per-user price, demand free training sessions, dedicated adoption specialists, and change management support.
 These lower your total cost of ownership and increase the probability of positive ROI.
+The cost of failed adoption far exceeds the cost of training.

 Challenging Microsoft's AI Value Proposition: What to Ask